linuxmint/doc-troubleshooting-guide/docs/environment.rst

 Locale
 ------

-Your locale consists in your language and regional settings.
+Your locale consists of your language and regional settings.

 Here are a few common issues related to locales:

-* Crashes due to a bad translation
+* Crashes due to a bad translation.
-* Missing translations
+* Missing translations.
-* Crashes due to unicode characters
+* Crashes due to unicode characters.
-* Wide widgets or applications due to long translations
+* Wide widgets or applications due to long translations.
-* Failure to show special characters
+* Failure to show special characters.

-When an issue is specific to your locale, set your language to English, log out and log back in and see if the issue is still happening.
+When an issue is specific to your locale, set your language to English, log out and log back in again, and see if the issue is still happening.

 To see or share details about your locale, open a terminal and type ``locale``.